wl2484-nyu/istio-on-minikube/README.md

 ## Design
 TBA

-## Setups
+## Requirements
-> Docker, Minikube, istioctl, and helm are expected to be installed at your local environment.
+> Docker, Minikube, istioctl, and helm are required to be installed at your local.
 > Then the rest build and deployment steps can be fully covered in `deploy.sh`.

 1. configure default Minikube cpu & memory (default 2 cpu & 2GB mem) to align with requirements for Istio